Mordr3d64/Hangman/README.md

 ## Getting Started:

 1. Download this repository.
-- When the download is done, move the "Hangman-master" to your favorite directory.
+- When the download is done, move the "v2hangman.Hangman-master" to your favorite directory.
 - Make sure to remember your **favorite** directory.

 2. Open your IntelliJ
     - Select open your project
-    - Navigate to your favorite directory and select 'Hangman-master' you've just downloaded
+    - Navigate to your favorite directory and select 'v2hangman.Hangman-master' you've just downloaded

 3. Please check the ff:
     - Under assets